Published on: November 26, 2018

-Our event opened with an introduction from Bjorn Holmthorsson, CTO and co-founder, five°degrees who gave a company update over the last year.
-Milestones included our acquisition of Libra which strengthens our position as a global market leader; our partnership with BillPro provisioning a cross-border banking offering; and collaboration with ieDigital; launching a premier digital banking portfolio aimed explicitly to fulfil consumer needs.
+Our event opened with an introduction from Bjorn Holmthorsson, co-founder, five°degrees who gave a company update over the last year.
+Milestones included our acquisition of Libra which strengthens our position as a global market leader; our new partnerships provisioning a cross-border banking offering; and collaboration with ieDigital; launching a premier digital banking portfolio aimed explicitly to fulfil consumer needs.

 Bjorn went on to take attendees through a customer feedback survey.
 The survey shows that we are already highly ‘customer aware,’ and provided valuable information to guide our approach for 2019.
 We’d like to thank all our customers for taking part in the survey, as it is vital in helping us to make informed decisions when provisioning for business needs and improving client servicing.

-Fridrik Reynisson, director of product development, and Thordur Gislason, managing director of Libra at five°degrees, hosted a roadmap breakout session.
-The roadmap discussed our priorities for 2019 including a focus on lending and leasing, enhancements to the product offering, increased automation, improving efficiency, quality and security on strategy implementation timelines, and greater integration of Matrix with APIs, SDKs, and SaaS.
+We hosted a roadmap breakout session.
+The roadmap discussed our priorities for 2019 including a focus on lending and leasing, enhancements to the product offering, increased automation, improving efficiency, quality and security on strategy implementation timelines, and greater integration of our banking platform with APIs, SDKs, and SaaS.

-Bruno Macedo, Product Evangelist at five°degrees, hosted a seminar on ‘Navigating the Future,’ providing a summary of FinTech trends for next year and beyond.
+Bruno Macedo, hosted a seminar on ‘Navigating the Future,’ providing a summary of FinTech trends for next year and beyond.

 Bruno began the presentation citing a Gartner quote that ‘most banks will be made irrelevant by 2030’ if they do not adapt to customer behavioral changes.
 This will be overcome by the emergence of digitisation and cognitive banking to ensure the right mix of branches and digital offerings shaped by customer preferences.
 Through using cognitive computing systems, including real-time insights and information processing, banks can seize an opportunity that will grow revenues up to 30 per cent by 2022.